Software engineer developer hehe

 Build & Performance

-I work on frontend performance and build pipelines.
-Bundling, code splitting, tree shaking, caching and keeping things fast.
+I optimize frontend performance and build pipelines.
+My focus includes bundling, code splitting, tree shaking, caching and ensuring fast load times.

 Architecture